 While it’s true an associate degree in nursing (ADN) is the minimum educational credential needed to work as an RN, BSN-educated nurses typically earn more responsibility, supervisory roles and, therefore, higher salaries over the course of their careers.

 You’ll also need a bachelor’s degree in nursing if you ever decide to earn a master’s degree in nursing (MSN) — the minimum educational requirement for such high-paying advanced nursing positions as nurse practitioner, nurse anesthetist and nurse midwife.
-Here are the average salaries for these roles in Virginia as of May 2018, according to the U.S. Bureau of Labor Statistics:
+Here are the average salaries for these roles in Virginia, according to the U.S. Bureau of Labor Statistics:

 Leverage Your Existing Education to Make it Happen Sooner